libigl/libigl/optional/README.md

     make examples

 #### External ####

+> **Deprecation notice** All external libraries will be absorbed by libigl or
+> moved to separate git sub-repositories in the near future.
+The following
+> instructions are subject to immediate change.

 Finally there are a number of external libraries that we include in `./external/` because they are either difficult to obtain or they have been patched for easier use with libigl.
 Please see the respective readmes in those